cochrane/GLLara/Documentation/Source Code Overview.md

 This is a hierarchical system; each file can specify a "base" file from which it inherits.
 An actual item will thus most likely inherit all the data from `xnaLaraDefault` and possibly others, too.

 The generic item format is considered as a special case here; it always inherits from `xnaLaraDefault`, and the parameters are retrieved from the model by parsing the mesh names.
+OBJ files use the facilities of the render parameter system, too, to select the right shader and provide a UI for it, but all render data is stored in the MTL files, the way it is always done for OBJs.

 Containers
 ----------

 The data for a scene is handled by CoreData, in a managed object context.
 Specifically, saved in there are the Items, their Bone Transformations and Mesh Settings, the Lights and everything else that needs saving.

 For drawing, there is an explicit container: The `GLLSceneDrawer` (which has exactly one `GLLView`).
-A scene can have several GLLSceneDrawers, although there is currently no code in place for sharing resources between them, so resource usage might grow too large to be useful very quickly.
+A scene can have several GLLSceneDrawers.
+That is how multiple render views are implemented.
+They all use a GLLView, and they all share their contexts.

 Other resources
 ---------------